 Illinois law has harsh penalties for drunk drivers and those under the influence of narcotics.
 A DUI arrest and conviction may result in the automatic suspension or revocation of your driver’s license, and depending on your driving history and any criminal history, you could be facing forfeiture of your vehicle and even jail or prison time.
 A Chicago DUI defense attorney who is familiar with the local criminal justice system will work to minimize the negative consequences of your DUI experience.

 DUI offenses can be charged as misdemeanors or as felonies.
 A prosecutor may be open to persuasion regarding the severity of charge – your defense attorney will negotiate on your behalf to try to get the charge reduced or even dismissed.
 The following factors may work to your advantage in a DUI case in terms of avoiding jail time or other harsh consequences:

 If you’ve been charged with a misdemeanor DUI not involving a car accident and you’ve never before been found guilty of a DUI offense, or

 If you’ve had a DUI reduced to a charge of reckless driving (625 ILCS 5/11-503), then you may be eligible for court supervision on your new charges.
-This will minimize the long term issues related to your driving priviliges.
+This will minimize the long-term issues related to your driving privileges.
 The same would not be true if you were previously convicted of aggravated reckless driving.